 “The rapid deployment of renewable hydrogen is critical – not only for the transformation of our energy system but also for the social and economic well-being of the European Union” said Baiba Miltoviča, president of the EESC's Section for Transport, Energy, Infrastructure and the Information Society.

-“However, it’s essential that we direct our resources wisely.
-To maximise our impact, we need to prioritise hard-to-abate sectors and establish effective ecological and social standards that ensure fair and safe working conditions.”
+“However, it's essential that we direct our resources wisely.
+To maximize our impact, we need to prioritize hard-to-abate conditions and establish effective ecological and social standards that ensure fair and safe working.”

 For additional information: